IsmotaraDipty43/IsmotaraDipty43/README.md

 #### I am a Frontend Web devloper
 ![I am a Frontend Web devloper](https://github.com/IsmotaraDipty43/IsmotaraDipty43/blob/main/banner.png.png)

-I am a frontend web developer with a degree in Computer Science and Engineering from Daffodil International University.
-I specialize in building responsive and interactive web applications using React, JavaScript, HTML, Tailwind CSS, and CSS.
-I focus on creating user-friendly interfaces and delivering efficient, high-quality code.
+I am a frontend web developer with a degree in Computer Science and Engineering from Daffodil International University.I am from Gazipur.
+II specialize in building responsive and interactive web applications using React, JavaScript, HTML, Tailwind CSS (including DaisyUI), MongoDB, and Firebase.
+I focus on creating user-friendly interfaces and delivering efficient, high-quality code.For any inquiries, you can contact me at ismotaradipty81@gmail.com.

 Skills: REACT / JS / HTML / CSS /Tailwind CSS/ Firebase / MongoDB